syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/3d-chart/EJ2_ASP.MVC/axis-customization.md

 # Axis customization in ##Platform_Name## 3D Chart Component

-The following topics shows how to customize the axis.

 ## Title

 The title for the axis can be added by using the [`Title`](https://help.syncfusion.com/cr/aspnetmvc-js2/Syncfusion.EJ2.Charts.Chart3DAxis.html#Syncfusion_EJ2_Charts_Chart3DAxis_Title) property.
 It helps to provide quick information to the user about the data plotted in the axis.
 Title style can be customized using [`TitleStyle`](https://help.syncfusion.com/cr/aspnetmvc-js2/Syncfusion.EJ2.Charts.Chart3DAxis.html#Syncfusion_EJ2_Charts_Chart3DAxis_TitleStyle) property of the axis.